 People in east Suffolk are being urged to take part in the latest round of consultation about Sizewell C nuclear power station.

-Suffolk Coastal District Council and Suffolk County Council have stressed the need for everyone to take an active part in the consultation, which has been launched by EDF Energy.
+Suffolk Coastal District Council and Suffolk County Council have stressed the need for everyone to take an active part in the consultation, which is being launched by EDF Energy today (Friday 4 January 2019).
 And they have pledged to help and support town and parish councils to ensure they have their say during the 12-week public consultation.

 This stage of the consultation process will seek views on the development needed to enable construction, and EDF Energy will reveal proposals and various options for road and rail improvements in the area that would be affected by the construction of such development.